Crocodile (Dexter): Reception

 "Crocodile" received mixed to positive reviews with much appraisal going to the opening sequence, which was first aired in this episode.
-IGN gave it a "Good" rating of 7.8, and stated that it was "...not as tightly constructed as the pilot, "Crocodile" still was solid and Michael C. Hall's performance as Dexter continues to be a wonderful one, deftly portraying all of the aspects of this complicated (to say the least) man, who has some unbelievable darkness hiding underneath his friendly exterior.
+IGN's Eric Goldman rated the episode a 7.8/10, he stated that it was "...not as tightly constructed as the pilot, "Crocodile" still was solid and Michael C. Hall's performance as Dexter continues to be a wonderful one, deftly portraying all of the aspects of this complicated (to say the least) man, who has some unbelievable darkness hiding underneath his friendly exterior.
 And kudos to the excellent opening credits sequence, which consists of shots of Dexter going about several mundane activities that are made unsettling due to our knowledge that he's a serial killer".

-TVSquad gave it a very positive review and said that "Two episodes in and I really can't say anything bad about this show.
-It's wonderful.
-You shouldn't feel satisfied after watching a show about this subject matter, but you do and that's because it's done well." and also praised the opening sequence for being "slick".
+TVSquad's Jonathon Toomey praised the episode writing that it had done a good job at establishing the universe of Dexter and had done a great job at depicting serial killers.

-The review from DenofGeek was considerably worse however, with Sarah Dobbs summing up the episode by saying "Dexter goes on a double date, eats some doughnuts, and, oh yeah, kills some more people.
+The review from Den of Geek was considerably worse however, with Sarah Dobbs summing up the episode by saying "Dexter goes on a double date, eats some doughnuts, and, oh yeah, kills some more people.
 Meanwhile, the writers go batshit insane and rattle through a million and one ideas at once."

-The writer, Clyde Phillips was nominated for an Edgar Award for Best Television Episode Teleplay, but lost to Matthew Graham, writer of the first episode of the police drama Life on Mars.
+For his work on the episode, writer Clyde Phillips was nominated for the Edgar Allan Poe Award for Best Episode in a TV Series.
+Phillips lost to Matthew Graham, writer of the Life on Mars pilot.